samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 - `GET` `/birthdates/{username}`;
 - `POST` `/birthdates/{username}`;

-After defining the route spefication in the first arguments, you specify the controller to handle the request to that particular path.
+After defining the route specification in the first arguments, you specify the controller to handle the request to that particular path.

 {% include tweet_quote.html quote_text="Joi can help you keep your data consistent by validating requests in @nodejs applications." %}

 ### Handling Restify Errors

-Restify has built in error event listener that get fired when an `Error` is encountered by restify as part of a `next(error)` statement.
+Restify has built-in error event listener that get fired when an `Error` is encountered by restify as part of a `next(error)` statement.
 So, now you need to add handlers for possible errors you want to listen for.

 So, inside `./app/lib/`, create `error_handler.js` and add this: